 '''

 Dim range1 As Range

 Dim val1(1 To 20) As Double

 Dim i As Integer

-Set sheet = Application.ActiveSheet Set range1 = sheet.Range("A1", "A20")
+Set mySheet = Application.ActiveSheet

+Set range1 = mySheet.Range("A1", "A20")

 For i = LBound(val1) To UBound(val1)

 val1(i) = range1(i).Value

 Next i

 R.SetSymbol "val1", val1

 '''

-Unfortunately, the Value property of the Range object returns an array of VARIANTS, which is currently not directly supported by the COM server's SetSymbol() function.
+The Value property of the Range object returns an array of VARIANTs.
+Although SetSymbol() has an argument of type VARIANT it is not possible to directly pass an array of VARIANTs here.
+This is currently not directly supported by the COM server.
 Therefore, the explicit conversion to an array of Doubles (see the For ...
 Next loop) has to be applied.

-3.2.4 Computing the Result and Transferring Back to Excel
+4.2.4 Computing the result and transferring back to Excel